githubuniverseworkshops/workflow-script-injection/exercises/exercise-4.md

 - Add one addtional pack `advanced-security/codeql-javascript`
 - Add a path filter to only look at the workflows
 - Add a query filter to only use the Actions specific queries.
+> **NOTE**
-_**NOTE:**_  The last two customizations are to improve the performance by reducing the codebase and using a narrow set of queries.
+> The last two customizations are to improve the performance by reducing the codebase and using a narrow set of queries.

-Create a config file in the root of the repository with the following name `codeql-config.yml`.
+1. Create a config file in the root of the repository with the following name `codeql-config.yml`.
 Add the following contents in the file:
 ```
 packs:
   # Use the latest version of 'codeql-javascript' published by 'advanced-security'